himotoyoshi/carray/guides/users/01_creating_arrays.md

 ```

 (The numbers here are illustrative — each call draws fresh values.
 For
-float dtype, `..` and `...` yield the same distribution: the endpoint
+float arrays, `..` and `...` yield the same distribution: the endpoint
 probability is ~2⁻⁵³, so the closed form is accepted syntactically but not
 enforced at the mantissa level — matching NumPy/SciPy convention.)